moso/nuxt-ghost-blog/README.md

 Follow [Nuxt.js's instructions](https://nuxtjs.org/faq/netlify-deployment) on how to deploy your site on Netlify.

+#### Webhook
+When you make changes to your blog Netlify won't automagically rebuild your page, and since it's staticly generated, your content won't be generated without using a webhook.
+Luckily Ghost have an integration available for us to almost plug-and-play.

+You will need to follow [Ghost's instructions](https://ghost.org/integrations/netlify) on how to add a custom integration and set it up with Netlify. *You can skip step 4*.

 ## Theme
-As the theme following this project is *the* theme, you obviously can't use the themes section of the Ghost admin panel anymore.
+As the theme shipped with this project is *the* theme, you obviously can't use the themes section of the Ghost admin panel anymore.
 However, you can customize this theme to bits, and if you're already using Netlify or another CI/CD, you have probably hooked this up with a Git repository.
 Thus, the easiest way to edit the theme is just to clone the repo and start editing.
 Once done, just commit and push, and your CI/CD will pick up your changes.

 Layout-wise, you can edit the post layout in `/components/Posts.vue`, as this component is almost universal to how the posts are presented in this theme.
 With one exception.
 Since single posts are a bit different, I've had to split them up.
 However, as is, they use the same layout.
 Just remember to reflect your changes into `/pages/_slug.vue` as well.